troublecat55/Portfolio-backend/readme.md

 ## Features
 * Self build RESTful API
+* I18next-mongodb for internationalization for HOME-Page
 * mongoose for database modeling
 * Using .ENV file to improve security
-* Plan to use i18n for internalization

-## Progress:1/5 finished

 ###### Finished-Part
 * RESTful API with Node.js and express.js